-It's often the little things that can make a big difference in travel and all aspects of life.
+So why do luggage tags matter?
+I believe that it's often the little things that can make a big difference in travel.
 And while I wouldn't go so far to say that good luggage tags can make or break a trip, having reliable gear that makes your journey easier goes a long way in guaranteeing a great vacation.

-As always, I'm happy to do my very best and try to get to the bottom of things - any info that makes your air travel smoother is good in my books!
+As always, I'm happy to do my very best and try to get to the bottom of things.
+Any info that makes your air travel smoother is good in my books!
+So let's dig deep into luggage tag rules, what to do about luggage tags at the airport, and more.

 Mistakes can happen, so take a quick second to double check the information on the tag.
 Knowing the three letter airport code of your destination can make the difference between having your luggage end up in Sydney, Nova Scotia instead of Sydney, Australia!

 Therefore, no matter what size your bag, how far your destination, or even whether or not you are checking your bag, it should always carry some identification - identification that is all your own!
+It's just one of several, simple ways to keep your luggage safe.
 If all this talk about travel motivates you to hit the road, then grab your bags and make note of the following suggestions for what you should look for in a tag.

 Know your luggage tag strength.

 Avoid long loops and tag holders - they will only get snagged in the conveyor belt mechanisms and tear off.
 Choose short, strong loops that will hold the tag close to the bag.
+Metal luggage tags, complete with a metal loop like this one, are a strong, sturdy option.
+So where's the best place to put luggage tags on your suitcase or backpack?
 Place the tag someplace where it can be tucked out of harms way (like under a handle).

-Airline check-in counters offer paper luggage tags with thin elastic bands.
-While these flimsy tags will be the first to be destroyed, I often add a few to my bag.
+Far less strong and sturdy are the paper and elastic freebies you'll see at the airline check in counter.
+While these flimsy tags will be the first to be destroyed, I often add a few to my bag all the same.
 They serve as a quick and easy visual identifier to staff as to which airline you are flying with and potentially might help avoid minor mix-ups.

 Luggage tag design: it matters.

 Pay careful attention to the item's stress points - its buckle and its leash.
 Can you lift your bag by the luggage tag alone and not have it strain or tear?
 That's a good sign!
-For my money, stainless steel cables that loop around the handle and then lock into the tag are the best.
+A high quality leather tag, like this one, will only get more beautiful as it weathers and ages, but you'll want to make sure your choice is a well constructed on.

 Choosing a luggage tag in a bright color or unusual design should help mitigate the potential for mixups - or at least in theory.
 But these colorful and cute tags are often poorly made and are sold on the basis on their visual appeal and not quality.
 Select your tag for quality first, and then get the most colorful one that's available.